-Use the 4X4 switch to engage 4X4 or 2X4.
-See page 32.
+Use the 4X4 switch to engage ADC 4X4, 4X4 or 2X4.
+See page 33.
+The vehicle automatically engages 4X4 when operating in reverse if the switch is set to either 4X4 position.

 Headlight Switch

 Use the headlight switch to turn the lights on and off and to change the lights from high beam to low beam.
 The key must be in the ON position and the engine stop switch must be in the RUN position to operate the headlights.